 File import

 As mentioned, we’ll start by loading a file into a data warehouse.
 While we’re using a local file and a local DuckDB instance for simplicity, the same principles apply regardless of the source and destination.
-You could easily adapt this to pull data from cloud storage and load it into a cloud-based data warehouse.
+You could easily adapt this pipeline to pull data from another storage layer and load it into a different data warehouse.

 Config

 Instead, we can use a run configuration to parameterize the process.
-This allows us to dynamically specify which file to load each time the pipeline runs.
+This allows us to dynamically specify which file to load each time we execute the pipeline.

-First, we’ll define a run configuration to set the file path:
+First, we’ll define a run configuration so we can set the file path.
+In the defs/assets.py file add the code for the run configuration:

 path: str

-Next, we can use that run configuration within an asset.
+Next, we will write an asset that uses this config.
 To make things easier, the asset will be designed to look within a specific directory relative to the asset file itself.
 This way, we only need to provide the file name, rather than the full path, when specifying the configuration:

 file_path = (